Howard L. Weiner: Film career

 Weiner wrote, produced and directed a documentary film entitled, What is Life: The Movie which was released in 2011.
 The film won four 2011 Los Angeles Movie Awards in the category of Documentary Feature: Award of Excellence, Best Cinematography, Best Editing, and Best Visual Effects.

 His second film, The Last Poker Game, is a narrative feature film which Weiner wrote, produced and directed, starring Martin Landau and Paul Sorvino.
 It had its world premiere at the Tribeca Film Festival on April 24, 2017.
 It won Best Feature Drama and Martin Landau won Best Actor at the 20th Annual California Independent Film Festival in 2017.
 The film had a limited theatrical release on January 12, 2018 as Abe and Phil's Last Poker Game and is now available on iTunes and Amazon.
 The film has also received critical acclaim in Variety and the Village Voice.
+Weiner gave a lecture on his film making entitled “A Doctor’s Journey to Hollywood”.
+At Tribeca, Martin Landau spoke about “The Last Poker Game” and becoming an actor.
+At the Hollywood premiere, a panel led by Pete Hammond of Deadline Hollywood discussed the film.

+Music

+Weiner wrote the words and music to a country and western song “Spit on Flowers” and a love song “Island of Time” that he released as music videos in which he performs the songs with the Ward Hayden and Outliers Band.
+Weiner wrote the words and music to “Lonely Summer Nights” the theme song for this film.
+"What Is Life?
+The Movie", which he performs with his son, Ron.

 Books

 Weiner published the novel The Children's Ward (Putnam New York) in 1980.
 In 2007, Weiner published Curing MS: How Science is Solving the Mysteries of Multiple Sclerosis (Crown: New York).
 The book chronicles both the history of MS and Weiner's personal journal in investigating and treating MS.

 Weiner's latest book, The Brain Under Siege was published in 2021.
 In his book, Weiner likens the brain to a crime scene, showing readers how “clues” point to causes and suggest paths to a cure.
+In 2022, the book was a finalist for The Next Generation Indie Book Awards.